Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs: The Transformed Regression Estimator

 \section{The Transformed Regression Estimator}

-As a first application of the orthogonal decomposition given above, we consider estimation in a setting where the treatment effect itself is constant $\tau(x) = \tau$ in the representation \eqref{eq:decomp}, but all other nuisance components defined above, i.e., $m(x)$, $\nu(x)$, $\varsigma(x)$, $s(x)$, $t(x)$ and $\Delta(x)$, may vary with $x$.
-The standard approach to estimating $\tau$ in this setting is to write a linear regression model of the form in \eqref{eq:linspec} and to interpret the coefficient on $ST$ as an estimate of the treatment effect.
-However, as shown in our experiments, this simple linear regression-based approach to treatment effect estimation may be severely biased in the setting where the linear model \eqref{eq:linspec} is misspecified.
+As a building block of our proposed heterogeneity treatment effect estimator, we first consider estimation in a setting where the treatment effect itself is constant $\tau(x) = \tau$ in the representation \eqref{eq:decomp}, but all other nuisance components defined above, i.e., $m(x)$, $\nu(x)$, $\varsigma(x)$, $s(x)$, $t(x)$ and $\Delta(x)$, may vary with $x$.
+The standard approach to estimating $\tau$ in this setting is to write a two-way fixed effect model of the form

+and to interpret the coefficient on $ST$ as an estimate of the treatment effect.
+However, as shown in our experiments, this simple linear regression-based approach to treatment effect estimation may be severely biased in the setting where the linear model \eqref{eq:fixed-effect} is misspecified.

-Here, we propose the \textbf{transformed regression (TR)} estimator with cross-fitting for $\tau$ (shown in Algorithm \ref{alg:TR}).
+Here, we propose the \textbf{transformed regression (TR)} estimator with cross-fitting (shown in Algorithm \ref{alg:TR}).
 The method is based on the decomposition \eqref{eq:decomp}, which is motivated by a decomposition used by \citet{robinson1988root} to estimate parametric components in partial linear models.
 Robinson's decomposition has also been used in many other recent works, such as in \citet{athey2018generalized} for causal forests, \citet{robins2004optimal} for G-estimation, as well as in \citet{chernozhukov2016double} and \citet{zhao2017selective}.
 The transformed regression estimator, motivated by Robinson, also has good theoretical properties.
-In Theorem \ref{theo:const_tau}, we show that the transformed regression estimator is $\sqrt{n}$-consistent and asymptotically normal under considerably more generality than simply running an OLS regression with the model \eqref{eq:linspec}.
-The proof of the theorem is in Appendix \ref{ap:const_tau_pf}.
+In Theorem \ref{theo:const_tau}, we show that the transformed regression estimator is $\sqrt{n}$-consistent and asymptotically normal under considerably more generality than simply running an OLS regression with the model \eqref{eq:fixed-effect}.
+We note that cross-fitting helps avoid overfitting of the estimates and also serves as a proof technique to show $\sqrt{n}$-consistency on $\tau$.
+Having $\sqrt{n}-$consistency on $\tau$ enables us to build valid asymptotic confidence intervals for $\tau$, while we still allow nonparametric estimation on the nuisance components without imposing linearity assumptions such as in \eqref{eq:fixed-effect}.
+The proof of the theorem is in the Supplementary Materials.

 \RestyleAlgo{boxruled} \LinesNumbered

 \begin{theo} Under the conditions of Proposition \ref{prop:decomp}, suppose furthermore that $\tau(x) = \tau$ is constant and that the following conditions hold: \begin{enumerate} \item Overlap: the conditional probabilities $e_{s,t}(x)$ are bounded away from $0$ by some small $\eta > 0$ for all values of $t$, $s$ and $x$. \item Consistency: for any estimated nuisance parameter $\hat{\mu}(x)$, such as $\hat{m}(x)$, $\hat{\nu}(x)$ and $\hat{\varsigma}(x)$, we have that: